 - 1. A grade point average (GPA) of 3.25 is considered the minimum level of academic performance for all SPLP graduate students.
 Students with below a 3.25 GPA will be placed on probation. - 2.
 Clinical practicum courses must be completed with a grade of "B" or higher to meet the requirements for graduation.
 Furthermore, the practicum hours in clinical courses with a grade of "C" or lower will not apply to ASHA certification or state licensure requirements. - 3.
 An overall clinical practicum grade of "B" or better must be obtained in the two semesters immediately prior to participating in an externship.
 If a grade of "C" or lower is earned in any of these semesters, it will delay and may preclude an externship placement. - 4.
 The SLP-MS program requires that students repeat any course that resulted in a final grade of F, because all coursework is required for certification and licensure in the field.
-The IUP SGSR Repeat Policy will be enforced.
-See the IUP Graduate School policy here: Course Repeat Policy Indiana University of Pennsylvania Acalog ACMSTM (iup.edu).
+The IUP Office of Graduate Education and Academic Planning Repeat Policy will be enforced.
+See the IUP Graduate School policy here: Course Repeat Policy Indiana University of Pennsylvania Modern Campus CatalogTM (iup.edu).
 Students with a grade of F in a course will not be approved for externship placement until they repeat the course and achieve a C or better grade.
 See below for policies regarding externship placement. - 5.
-As per IUP SGSR course repeat policy, only two courses may be repeated, and only one time.
+As per IUP Office of Graduate Education and Academic Planning course repeat policy, only two courses may be repeated, and only one time.
 In the SLP program, only one of the repeated courses may be a clinical course. - 6.
 No person will be granted a degree who has more than one "C" grade in graduate courses in Speech-Language Pathology, regardless of the number of credits for the course.
 No person will be granted a degree who has a "C" grade in a clinical course. - 7.
 Students must demonstrate all the Technical Standards and Professional Dispositions.